With notes from Think Python (2nd Edition)

 print("test 2", remove_comments("person,age,job,favorite_color"))

-print("test 3", remove_comments("person,age,job,favorite_color## comments "))
+print("test 3", remove_comments("person,age,job,favorite_color## comments "))test 1

 test 2 person,age,job,favorite_color